Innovation Keynote Speaker

 About Chris

 When I came up with the idea to identify music out of thin air, everyone said it was impossible.
 I then embarked on a journey to make it possible through not just one, but many innovations.
-I have continued to innovate and learn from amazing innovators during 8 years at Google, 4 years at Dropbox and as founder of my new company, Guard.
+I have continued to invent new things and learn from amazing innovators during 8 years at Google, 4 years at Dropbox and as founder of my new company, Guard.

 I like to create magic